microsoft/Nclusion.jl/README.md

   following command in the Julia REPL: <pre><code>using Pkg;Pkg.add("nclusion")</code></pre></li></ol>

 You can exit the Julia Pkg REPL by typing <code>Ctrl + C</code>, and the Julia REPL by entering <code>exit()</code>.

+## Software Package Documentation, Examples, and Tutorials

+Documentation for the NCLUSION software package, examples, and tutorials can be found [here](https://microsoft.github.io/nclusion).

 ## Relevant Citations